achigbrow/kiddogo/docs/user-stories.md

 # User Stories

 ## Parent User Stories
+As a parent of a young child, I want an app that will help me to provide structure, immediate
+feedback, and rewards to my child to encourage them to get dressed and ready for school in a reasonable amount of time in the morning.
+I should be able to customize settings for days and time, tasks, and timers.
+I should also be able to review my child's weekly and monthly progress.

-* As a parent, I want the ability to enter my child's name so that they can see a customized good morning message (e.g. Good morning, Noam!) and so that the kiddo tab can be named with the child's name.
+* As a parent, I want the ability to select what calendar date the app will begin and end the game so that I can align it with the school year.

 * As a parent, I want to select the days of the week that I want this program to run so that I can choose to run the program just during the school week or on weekends as well.